LuisAlbertoVasquezVargas/omarchy-configs/README.md

 **Motivation:**
 After experimenting with various Wayland setups, I wanted a stable configuration that handles dual monitors cleanly, feels consistent with Windows pointer precision, and allows Dota 2 matchmaking to work natively without VAC issues.
-This setup aims to keep Omarchy lightweight yet polished — ready for both productivity and competitive gaming.
+This setup was built and tested on an **AMD Ryzen 7 5700X** paired with an **NVIDIA GeForce GTX 1650 SUPER**, aiming to keep Omarchy lightweight yet polished — ready for both productivity and competitive gaming.

 ---